Cajun Navy 2016 (Pinnacle Search and Rescue) website redesign.

 Although organizations all over the state began to leverage the “Cajun Navy” moniker, Cajun Navy 2016 is the “real” Cajun Navy.

-This is the group of volunteers that have been recognized nationally for their selfless service.
+This group of volunteers has been recognized nationally for their selfless service.

 They’ve been invited to the White House, World Series, and even have had a Discovery channel documentary about them.

-Even though they already had an existing website (as seen in the photo) we basically started with a blank slate.
+Even though they already had an existing website (as seen in the photo), we started with a blank slate.

-Initially, they created a website in-house to meet the organizations needs and goals.
-Unfortunately, the hosting company used some obscure proprietary CMS which allowed little to no functionality and freedom.
+Initially, they created a website in-house to meet the organization’s needs and goals.
+Unfortunately, the hosting company used some obscure proprietary CMS, allowing little to no functionality and freedom.

 How we redesigned their website: